gradle/gradle/.github/ISSUE_TEMPLATE/remove_deprecated_api.md

 ---
-name: 'Remove Deprecated API'
+name: Remove Deprecated API
-about: 'Checklist for removing a deprecated API in Gradle 7.0'
+about: Checklist for removing a deprecated API in Gradle 7.0
+title: ''
-labels: 'a:chore, from:member'
+labels: a:chore, from:member
+assignees: ''

 ---

 ### Summary